SuLab/sulab.org/_members/zubair-qazi.md

 ---

-I'm a research programmer at Scripps Research, working on projects with a focus on data mining and ML.
+I was a research programmer at Scripps Research between November 2023 and August 2025, working on projects with a focus on data mining and ML.
 I'm passionate about working on diverse projects that apply across various fields.

 ### Education
 B.S.
 Computer Science UCR